YashKushwaha/learn_streaming_demo/README.md

 body: JSON.stringify({ message: msg })
 });
 ```
-Since backend returns a `ReadableStream` [https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream], we can create a reader that locks the stream to it.
+Since backend returns a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream), we can create a reader that locks the stream to it.
 ```javascript
 const reader = response.body.getReader();
 ```
 We can call `.read()` method of the reader to access the data stream.
-It returns an object containing 2 properties - value - The data chunk from the stream
+It returns an object containing 2 properties:

+- value - The data chunk from the stream
-done - boolean indicating whether the stream has finished (true)
+- done - boolean indicating whether the stream has finished (true)

 We also need to decoder to convert the data type of value into plain text
 ```javascript